 2) Saranac Lake, NY – Hidden Gem ★

 Ahhh, this is one of our favorite towns in the Adirondacks year-round!
 In the winter, Saranac Lake offers a true winter wonderland that’s quaint and more local.
-In the summer, you can indulge in the outdoors.
+In the warm months, this USA summer vacation destination boasts outdoor indulgence.
 Also, there are endless options for historical exploration here.

 Cool Things to Do in Saranac Lake